-Note: Public Safety officers are available 24/7/365 to respond to emergency/crisis incidents as well as non-emergency reports.
-Public Safety staff can assist with medical escorts, connecting students to CAPS after hours, the on-call division of student affairs staff, or an on-call nurse.
-They can provide assistance with contacting Swarthmore Police Department to make a report to law enforcement or obtain a Protection from Abuse order.
-The Ben West House can provide a safe space that is always open and staffed 24 hours a day.
+Note: Public Safety officers are available 24/7/365 to respond to emergency/crisis incidents as well as to take non-emergency reports.
+Public Safety staff can assist with medical escorts and connecting students to Counseling and Psychological Services after hours, the on-call division of Student Affairs staff, or an on-call nurse.
+They can help with contacting Swarthmore Police Department to make a report to law enforcement or obtain a Protection from Abuse order.
+The Benjamin West House can provide a safe space that is always open and staffed 24 hours a day.

-- > 911 - Swarthmore Borough Police Department
+Swarthmore Borough Police Department

-121 Park Ave.
-Swarthmore, PA 19081 610-543-0123
+121 Park Ave., Swarthmore, PA 19081 610-543-0123

-- > Delaware County Women Against Rape (WAR) 610-566-4342 (24-hour hotline) - Domestic Abuse Project of Delaware County (DAP) 610-565-6272 or 610-565-4590 (24-hour hotline)
+- Delaware County Victim Assistance Center 610-566-4342 (24-hour hotline) - Domestic Abuse Project of Delaware County (DAP) 610-565-6272 or 610-565-4590 (24-hour hotline)